-If you’ve answered yes to either of these questions, then your website traffic and your finances may be in trouble.
+If you’ve answered yes to either of these questions, your website traffic and your finances may be in trouble.
 A sudden drop in traffic is often an indication of a link-based penalty.

 Google are constantly refining the quality of their search results to improve the user experience.
 Starting on April 24th 2012, Google has released a series of changes to their search algorithm, known as Google Penguin.
 These updates penalised sites that broke Google’s spam guidelines.
-Penalised sites are likely to have built automated or spam links, purely to get better rankings.
-Often these link-building tactics were used by ‘black-hat’ SEO consultants without their clients’ knowledge or permission.
-If you have you been left trying to pick up the pieces of a previous agency’s ‘work’, we can help.
-Google won’t tell you exactly why your site has been penalised.
-You will need to consult an expert that knows what to look out for: that’s us.
+Penalised sites are likely to have built links purely to get better rankings.
+Increasingly, Google is imposing manual penalties too.

-Once the penalty has been resolved, we’ll advise you on ethical approaches to boosting traffic and sales.
+Once the penalty has been resolved, we’ll advise you on ethical approaches to boosting your traffic and sales.

 We believe we were the first agency anywhere to help a client recover from a penalty.
 Since then, we have helped several affected sites recover from both manual and algorithmic penalties.
 To date, we have never failed with a reconsideration request.

 For a confidential discussion about penalty recovery, simply get in touch.